docker rails base

 BuildKit requires a little workaround to trigger the ONBUILD statements.
 Add a COPY statement to the Dockerfile:

-FROM ledermann/rails-base-builder:3.3.0-alpine AS Builder
+FROM ghcr.io/ledermann/rails-base-builder:3.3.6-alpine AS builder

-FROM ledermann/rails-base-final:3.3.0-alpine
+FROM ghcr.io/ledermann/rails-base-final:3.3.6-alpine

-# Workaround to trigger Builder's ONBUILDs to finish:
+# Workaround to trigger builder's ONBUILDs to finish:

-COPY --from=Builder /etc/alpine-release /tmp/dummy
+COPY --from=builder /etc/alpine-release /tmp/dummy

 USER app